featureform/featureform/docs/overview.md

 * Enable other operations like partitioning, sub-indices, and averaging
 * Manage versioning, access control, and rollbacks painlessly

-Prior to Embeddinghub, many organizations would use three different tools to achieve these three goals, with embedding hub you get a database that’s built from the ground up to achieve this functionality.
+Prior to Embeddinghub, many organizations would use three different tools to achieve these three goals.
+With Embeddinghub, you get a database that’s built from the ground up to achieve this functionality.

 ## Concepts